 We set up Derbyshire Emergency Volunteers (DEVs) in 2012 to help people evacuated from their homes during emergencies like fires, gas leaks and floods and to help vulnerable people during severe weather and health incidents.

 Volunteers work alongside our emergency planning team, adult care staff and other agencies to make sure evacuees have what they need while staying in a rest centre.

 In other emergencies, such as severe snow, volunteers are called upon to help support vulnerable residents by delivering prescriptions and food supplies within their local area.

-Volunteers will also need to have a DBS-enhanced check – formally known as a Criminal Record Bureau (CRB) check in order to work with vulnerable adults and children.
+Volunteers will also need to have a DBS enhanced check, formerly known as a Criminal Record Bureau (CRB) check, in order to work with vulnerable adults and children.
 Volunteers will also be paid for expenses incurred during training or in response to an incident.